Updated April 2021

 There are a few attorney-specific review websites that rank on the top pages of Google.
 However, those are densely packed under the better known “Local Pack,” where Google reviews sit above all else.

-Someone searching an attorney may look at sites like Best Lawyers or Avvo, but most likely long after they already search familiar spaces on the internet.
+Someone searching for an attorney may look at sites like Best Lawyers or Avvo, but most likely long after they already search familiar spaces on the internet.
 Unsurprisingly, paid ad spaces on attorney niche sites underperform compared to the core review platforms.

 Do “Top Attorney” Website Badges Convert?